zadr/Communique/README.md

 Although I don't see this as a project to be worked on for a long time, any contributors should follow the Contributor Code of Conduct, v1.3.0: http://contributor-covenant.org/version/1/3/0/

 And finally, there are no screenshots available, because I'm not sharing my private chat with the entire internet.
 I like to think that Communiqué looks okay for what it is, though.

+P.S.
+Set a callback url on your app in twitter otherwise you'll get 401's after signing in.
+It's weird, don't ask me.